 Stella Johnson is a single mother living in the town of Harper Valley.
-Now most of the townspeople, particularly on the PTA board, think that she is a little too "loose"...
+Now most of the townspeople, particularly on the PTA board, they feel she dresses too sexy and is a little too "loose"...

 Woody Harrelson stars in the story of psychiatrist Lisa DaVito and her battle to save a tortured man whose past has turned him to violence.
 One tragic incident seals his fate and shakes Lisa's faith in her profession.

 Stella Johnson is a single mother living in the town of Harper Valley.
-Now most of the townspeople, particularly on the PTA board, think that she is a little too liberal and liberated for them, so they are making things tough for her and her daughter.
-When the PTA board threaten to have her daughter expelled unless Stella changes her ways, she decides to get back at them by first exposing all their hidden secrets and then pulling all sorts of humiliating pranks on them.
+Now most of the townspeople, particularly on the PTA board, they feel she dresses too sexy and is a little too "loose" for them, so they are making things tough for her and her daughter.
+When the PTA board threaten to have her daughter expelled unless Stella changes her ways, she decides to get back at them by first exposing all their hidden secrets and hypocrisy.
+Then pulling all sorts of humiliating pranks on them.
 When she decides to run for the position of PTA President, they are really infuriated and try to stop her any way they can.Written by

 5 of 5 people found this review helpful.

 Was this review helpful to you?